jmgomezsoriano/mysmallutils/README.md

 # Extract the file 'test.json' and save it into 'data/' folder from 'test.tar.gz'.
 extract_tar_file('test.tar.gz', 'data/', 'test.json')

+# The decompress method is selected automatically, but you can force it by the parameter compress_method
+extract_tar_file('test.tar', 'data/', 'test.json', compress_method='gz')
 ```

 #### Extract several files into a folder<a id="extract-several-files-into-a-folder"></a>